BV Nordic Centre

 • Don't rely on cell phones as coverage is poor on most trails.

-• There is NO First Aid Attendant and NO ski patrol.
+• There is NO First Aid Attendant and NO ski patrol on duty.

 1st Aid Supplies

-• Small first aid kit upstairs above small kitchen sink
+• Small First Aid kit upstairs above small sink

-• Emergency Kits out on trails - locations marked on trail map.
-Contains wool blanket, reflective blanket, matches, tensor bandages, hand warmers
+• Four Basic Emergency Kits out on trails – locations marked on trial map.
+Contains blanket, thermal blanket, thermal pad, tensor bandages and basic band-aids.

-• The AED is next to the stairs, inside the main door of the lodge.
+• The AED is stored left of the stairs inside the main door of the lodge.

 • The AED is a portable device that checks the heart rhythm and can shock a heart to restore a normal rhythm.

 • Anyone can use the AED.
 It Talks!
-Best used with a call to 911.
+Should be used together with a call to 911.

 • If someone is unconscious, use the AED.
 It only shocks if needed.

-• Helmets are located in unlocked cupboard in main floor 1st Aid Room
+• Helmets are mandatory - located in the cupboard in First Aid room on the main floor of the lodge.

-• Ensure red square ON/OFF switch on right side is in ON position (pull upwards)
+• Ensure red stop switch is in ON position (pull up)

 Emergency Rescue Procedures